Switch to manual

 In four hours you will learn the fundamentals of exposure by exploring the use of aperture, shutter speed, ISO as well as a number of composition techniques that will take your photography to a new level.

-The workshop starts in a relaxed way over a coffee at an independent bar in Edinburgh where you will discover what the thick manual that came with your camera should have told you.
+The workshop starts in a relaxed way over a coffee at a cafe in the Grassmarket area of Edinburgh where you will discover what the thick manual that came with your camera should have told you.
 We’ll then head around some of the famous and not so famous Edinburgh landmarks so that you can practice the theory.
 The workshop ends at a local pub where we review the images you’ve taken with your new skills.

 Groups of up to four can be accommodated within the workshop.